 If the use of the European Emblem complies with the above conditions, there is no need to ask for written permission.

 Registration of the EU emblem, or a heraldic imitation thereof, as a trade mark or as any other IP right is not acceptable.

-Questions related to use of the European Emblem can be directed to:
+Questions about the European Emblem can be directed by e-mail: